hwwhww/eth-research/sharding/review/casper_v2.1.md

 * **SLOT_DURATION** - 8 seconds
 * **CYCLE_LENGTH** - 64 slots
 * **MIN_COMMITTEE_SIZE** - 128 (rationale: see recommended minimum 111 here https://vitalik.ca/files/Ithaca201807_Sharding.pdf)
+* **SQRT_E_DROP_TIME** - a constant set to reflect the amount of time it will take for the quadratic leak to cut nonparticipating validators' deposits by ~39.4%.
+Currently set to 2**20 seconds (~12 days).
+* **BASE_REWARD_FACTOR** - the per-slot interest rate assuming all validators are participating, assuming total deposits of 1 ETH.
+Currently set to `2**-15 = 0.000030517578125`, corresponding to ~3.88% annual interest assuming 10 million participating ETH.

 ### PoW main chain changes